Define Legal Tender: Everything You Need to Know

 Before the 1965 act, the Coinage Act of 1873 was still in place.
 This antiquated act accepted minted silver coins as federal currency.
 Coins could no longer be minted in silver once the value of silver rose because the actual value of the coins became higher than their assigned value.
 The importance of legal tender law lies in the fact that the government protects the value of your money.
 If you offer $1,000 as payment for a debt to a creditor, he or she must accept it regardless of his or her views toward you personally or other issues the creditor may have.

 If you need help with defining legal tender, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.